charlieweinberger/IrvineHacks2026/README.md

 ## Inspiration

-I faced a painful problem organizing events: **manually assigning hundreds of participants to carpool drivers** is tedious, error-prone, and wastes time.
+I face a painful problem when organizing events: **manually managing tens of event participants and organizing them into a carpool that everyone is happy with** is tedious, error-prone, and wastes time.
 I wanted to build a command center where event organizers could:
 - See all participants and drivers at a glance
 - Drag-and-drop riders into car seats in seconds
 - Use voice commands ("Alex in John's car") for instant reassignment